GFDRR/rdl-standard/docs/guides/preparation.md

 Example of vulnerability functions for floods (depth-damage curve) as table data ([Download](https://publications.jrc.ec.europa.eu/repository/bitstream/JRC105688/copy_of_global_flood_depth-damage_functions__30102017.xlsx)).
 ```

-Often, vulnerability models are proprietary data and only shared as pictures; this has low reusability and should be avoided.
+Often, vulnerability models are proprietary data and only shared as pictures; this has low reusability and ought to be avoided.
 Always try to obtain a mathematical description for this component.

 ### Thematic grouping
 The main thematic groupings specific to vulnerability data are: